HR-CMGT/MGDD-unity/README.md

 - Go back to Unity, and give all asteroids a different speed.
 Click play.

 #### Adding enemies
-- Add a new script to the enemy sprite on the stage
 - Add the `EnemyMove` script to the enemy
 - Add the `Player` script to the player